Star Trek Enterprise (ENT) Season 3

 The episode began with the introduction of the Xindi as the new enemies.
 A quite stereotypical, even dull "bad boys gathering" of the kind we have seen them so often before, usually featuring Silik and "Future Guy".
 I was only waiting in vain for someone to say, "The clever fiendishness of your evil plan is brilliant".
 Well, the incredibly cool new creatures, especially the insectoid Xindi, for once managed to make up for the weakness of the screenplay.
 Speaking of good special effects, I liked the scene with the moving cargo too, and it was a decent intro to the anomalies that are obviously still to come.
 Most of the episode was dark, visually and figuratively.
 But it did not meet the dramatic requirements to become an action classic, because the story remained predictable and there was too much brutality.
 I have never seen such violent scenes on Star Trek except in "First Contact", and I don't think it was necessary here, except for making a statement that the MACOs are much tougher guys and girls than the crew of Enterprise.

-Speaking of the MACOs (Marines?), they quickly became an annoyance to me, not so much because of their violence, but because it is an obviously all-American unit.
-They do have some token ethnicity (Latin and Asian), but ultimately the MACO is made up of people who have nothing better to talk of than American provincial cities and their dialects.
-What a remarkable narrow-mindedness on a United Earth ship .
-Especially in this post-9/11 scenario it would have suited the series well to acknowledge that America is not the only military, political, moral and cultural authority of our world.
+Speaking of the MACOs (Starfleet Marines eventually?), they quickly became an annoyance to me, not so much because of their violence, but because it is an obviously all-American unit.
+They do have some token ethnicity (Latin and Asian), but ultimately the MACOs are made up of people who have nothing better to talk of than American provincial cities and their dialects.
+What a remarkable narrow-mindedness on a United Earth ship.
+Especially in this post-9/11 scenario it would have suited the series well to outline a future in which America is not the only military, political, moral and cultural authority of our world.

 There was one scientific error or at least a silly detail: Why would the administrator of the colony insist on liquid platinum?
 Platinum is a real metal which is solid at room temperature and has a melting point of 1772°C. Why would he want a specially isolated can with molten platinum instead of a much more practical cold and solid bar?
 It is possible that the authors were awfully mistaken about something and actually meant "latinum", an exotic material that, as they might have remembered, is liquid at room temperature.